 How to Apply

-See our school's Admissions page to apply to our Occupational Therapy Programs.
+See our school's Admissions page to apply to our EOTD Program.

 The Occupational Therapy program at Loma Linda University uses the Occupational Therapy Centralized Application Service (OTCAS).
-MOT applicants must first apply to OTCAS; please visit their website to create your OTCAS account.
+Applicants must first apply to OTCAS; please visit their website to create your OTCAS account.

-Application Period: The OTCAS portal will open on mid-July and will close September 30, 2020.
+Application Period: The OTCAS portal will open on mid-July and will close the first Monday of October.

-All official transcripts must be sent directly to OTCAS, from your college/university.
+All official transcripts must be sent directly to OTCAS, from your college/university, use the address below.
 Transcripts will not be accepted from you personally.